Can healthy foods still cause bloating?

 10. ‘Diet’ drinks

-Firstly, they contain gas to start with which can easily become trapped causing flatulence, next artificial sweeteners are high in a compound called polyols which aren’t broken down and absorbed before they reach the large intestine – and we know what this means – gas!
+Firstly, they contain gas to start with which can easily become trapped causing flatulence, next artificial sweeteners are high in a compound called polyols which are also known as 'sugar alcohols.'
+These substances aren’t broken down or absorbed before they reach the large intestine – and we know what this means – gas!

 It’s got to be good old H2O.
 Water is so underrated, for all bodily functions really, but weight loss too.
 It helps get your bowels moving, helps clear toxins out your body, and keeps everything ticking over.